tacoapp/help.tacoapp.com/_posts/2013-09-17-the-basics.md

 Click the Sync icon to tell Taco to update its data from your connected services.
 In 12-15 seconds, you'll see the updated information roll in.
+Taco retrieves up to 500 tasks from each connected service.

 ### Hide ("I can't act on this")